kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 Using the jsonpatch annotation feature incorrectly might lead to unexpected results and could potentially render the Kubevirt-Hyperconverged system unstable.
 The jsonpatch annotation feature is particularly dangerous when upgrading Kubevirt-Hyperconverged, as the structure or the semantics of the underlying components' CR might be changed.
 Please remove any jsonpatch annotation usage prior the upgrade, to avoid any potential issues.
 **USE WITH CAUTION!**

+Testing only.
+Check if changing this file will trigger the test (it shouldn't)